newrelic/fluentd-examples/README.md

 </source>
 ```

 In this tail example, we are declaring that the logs should not be parsed by seeting _@type none_.
 We are also adding a tag that will control routing.
 By setting _tag backend.application_ we can specify filter and match blocks that will only process the logs from this one source.
 More details on how routing works in Fluentd can be found [here](https://docs.fluentd.org/configuration/routing-examples).

+Two other parameters are used here.
+Path_key is a value that the filepath of the log file data is gathered from will be stored into.
+So in this case, the log that appears in New Relic Logs will have an attribute called "filename" with the value of the log file data was tailed from.
+Pos_file is a database file that is created by Fluentd and keeps track of what log data has been tailed and successfully sent to the output.
+This helps to ensure that the all data from the log is read.

 ### Syslog Input